coherence-community/todo-list-example/java/README.md

 1. React front-end integrating with a Helidon Microprofile back-end integrated with Coherence using the `coherence-cdi` and `coherence-mp` modules.

+1. GraphQL end-point with optional GraphiQL UI using Helidon Microprofile GraphQL Support.

 1. JavaFX client connecting as a Coherence Java client

-2. Oracle JET front-end (Optional)
+1. Oracle JET front-end (Optional)

 Any number of the clients can be run and will receive all events from other clients as tasks are created, updated, completed or removed.
 This is achieved using Server Sent Events